 Sanjukta Paul joined Wayne State as an assistant professor in fall 2017.
 She is writing a book tentatively entitled "Solidarity in the Shadow of Antitrust: Labor & the Legal Idea of Competition," which will be published by Cambridge University Press.

-Her work has appeared or is forthcoming in the Duke Journal of Law & Contemporary Problems; the Berkeley Journal of Employment & Labor Law; and the Cambridge Handbook of U.S. Labor Law.
+Her scholarly work has appeared or is forthcoming in the UCLA Law Review; Law & Contemporary Problems; the Berkeley Journal of Employment & Labor Law; and the Cambridge Handbook of U.S. Labor Law.
 She is a frequent speaker on antitrust- and labor-related topics in both academic and policy settings.
 Her paper “The Enduring Ambiguities of Antitrust Liability for Worker Collective Action” was recognized with the Jerry S. Cohen Memorial Fund’s award for the best antitrust scholarship of 2016 (category prize).
 She has also written about her research and other topics in her areas of study for broader audiences, recently including The American Prospect, Aeon, Law & Political Economy (blog), and On Labor (blog).

 Paul previously served as David J. Epstein Fellow in Public Interest Law & Policy at UCLA Law School.
 There she designed and taught the Workers Rights Litigation Clinic, which represented low-wage workers in wage theft claims, and in a complex class action alongside local non-profit organizations.
 Prior to this, she was a public interest lawyer in Los Angeles for several years, representing workers in litigation as well as working on a labor organizing campaign.